Native Council of Nova Scotia: Programs

-The Helping Prepare for Employment/Education (HYPE) project announced in 2017 will provide First Nations youth with employment workshops and work placement opportunities.
+The Helping Prepare for Employment/Education (HYPE) project announced in 2017 provided First Nations youth with employment workshops and work placement opportunities.
 The Council supports healthy eating programs.

+The Collective Impact for Inclusive Youth Employment (CIIYE) was a two-year project, that ended in December 2023, that was funded by the Centre for Employment Innovation at the Coady Institute at St. Francis Xavier University.
+It was a project that provided pre-employment training, work placements in Nova Scotia businesses and organizations, and supported both the client and their employer in creating a safer, more inclusive and culturally sensitive work environment.

 Politics

 The Council are opposed to hydraulic fracturing for oil and gas.
 Following the Daniels ruling, the Council are pressing both levels of government to negotiate tangible changes in access to social services, education, health care, and entitlements to commercial fishing.